nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

      Slice: Class A

 T111 Model: Two independent classes (Class A & B)
             Class B contains attributes whose type is not A
      Crit:  Class A
      Slice: Class A

 T112 Model: Two independent classes (Class A & B)
             Class B contains attributes whose type is A
      Crit:  Class A
-     Slice: Class A and attributes of B
+     Slice: Classes A and B and the slice of Class B

 T113 Model: Two independent classes (Class A & B)
             Class B contains operations whose type is not A